bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 ## Create and configure database

-To connect with `prisma`, >>>chatty chat chat

-We designed this app to use MongoDB.
-If you want to use a different database engine, update the configuration, migration, and seed files to use the database of your choice.
-For a list of supported databases options, see Prisma's [data source documentation](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/data-sources/).
+This app uses MongoDB.
+If you want to use a different database engine, update the configuration, migration, and seed files to use the data store of your choice.
+For a list of supported database options, see Prisma's [data source documentation](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/data-sources/).

 To configure your POS application to use MongoDB, complete the following steps: